haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 To better support state based observations, you need to augment the observations given to users by implementing the `_get_obs_extra` function.
 This function takes the `info` object generated via the earlier defined `evaluate` function as input and returns the augmented observation data as a dictionary.

-Generally you want to ensure you do not provide any ground-truth information that should not be available unless the observation mode is "state" or "state_dict", such as the pose of the cube you are pushing.
-There are some data like `self.agent.tcp.pose` which are always available for single-arm robots and given all the time, and also critical information like the goal position to direct the agent where to push the cube.
+Generally you want to ensure you do not provide any ground-truth information that should not be available unless the observation mode the user requests is asking for it, such as the pose of the cube you are pushing.
+There are some data like `self.agent.tcp.pose` which are always available for single-arm robots and given all the time, and also critical information like goal information in tasks like PickCube which direct where the robot should pick the cube to.
+To check if a user is requesting for state data, you can check if `self.obs_mode_struct.use_state` is true.
+It is true if the provided `obs_mode` when creating an environment includes "state" or "state_dict" in it.
+More details on observation modes are available in the [separate observation page](../../concepts/observation.md).

 ```python
 class PushCubeEnv(BaseEnv):